jbemmel/srl-self-organizing/README.md

 * [NEW] EVPN auto LAG discovery based on LLDP and either Large Communities (RFC8092) or IPv6-encoding

 ## EVPN overlay
 The [SR Linux EVPN User guide](https://documentation.nokia.com/cgi-bin/dbaccessfilename.cgi/3HE16831AAAATQZZA01_V1_SR%20Linux%20R21.3%20EVPN-VXLAN%20User%20Guide.pdf) describes how to setup EVPN overlay services.
-The agent auto-configures spines to be iBGP route reflectors for EVPN, and illustrates how VLAN interfaces can automatically be added based on (for example) Kubernetes container startup events.
+The agent auto-configures spines to be iBGP route reflectors for EVPN.

 The agent supports both *asymmetric* and *symmetric* IRB configuration models, and will annotate the configuration to highlight the difference.
 One can use